Arnold tongue: Overview

 Arnold tongues appear most frequently when studying the interaction between oscillators, particularly in the case where one oscillator drives another.
 That is, one oscillator depends on the other but not the other way around, so they do not mutually influence each other as happens in Kuramoto models, for example.
 This is a particular case of driven oscillators, with a driving force that has a periodic behaviour.
-As a practical example, heart cells (the external oscillator) produce periodic electric signals to stimulate heart contractions (the driven oscillator); here, it could be useful to determine the relation between the frequency of the oscillators, possibly to design better artificial pacemakers.
-The family of circle maps serves as a useful mathematical model for this biological phenomenon, as well as many others.